gi-no/blog_mean_stack/article2.md

 % npm install --save r7kamura/tiny-segmenter
 ```

-Tokenize message on save, and join with space, and save to "tokenizedName" field.
+Tokenize a message on save, and join with space, and save to the "tokenizedName" field.
 You can hook on save by calling "pre('save', callback)" on the schema.

 server/api/thing/thing.model.js: